 - Judging from the many earth-shattering natural and economic disasters around the world, we are not only in the "end times" as outlined in the Books of Daniel and Revelation, but we're in the proverbial "Twelfth Hour."
 We are not only encountering plenty of "wars and rumors of wars" (i.e., terrorism and threats) but are personally witnessing the escalation of the war between Isaac (God's Chosen) and Ishmael (the Arab population) which has forced "the world" to take sides.
 And most of the world seems to be siding with the Arabs....

-- Although the word "rapture" can be found nowhere in the Scriptures, we are told there will be a "catching up" of believers only upon Yeshua's Second Coming (1 Corinthians 6:14; 1 Thessalonians 4:13-17); not the unbelievers who will only be called up before God on Judgment Day at the end of the Millenium.
+- Although the word "rapture" can be found nowhere in Scripture, we are told there will be a "catching up" of believers only upon Yeshua's Second Coming (1 Corinthians 6:14; 1 Thessalonians 4:13-17); not the unbelievers who will only be called up before God on Judgment Day at the end of the Millenium.
 This "catching up" will be when Yeshua returns to Earth; not before.
-It will occur at the end of that seven year period which will begin when the Antichrist makes a seven year peace treaty with Israel.
+It will occur at the end of that seven year period which will begin when the "Antichrist" makes a seven year peace treaty with Israel.
+The day we hear of someone making a seven year peace treaty with Israel, we'll be able to count exactly seven years until Yeshua's return!

 Daniel 9: 26 Then, after the sixty-two weeks, Mashiach will be cut off and have nothing.
 The people of a prince yet to come will destroy the city and the sanctuary, but his end will come with a flood, and desolations are decreed until the war is over.
 27 He will make a strong covenant with leaders for one week [of years].
 For half of the week he will put a stop to the sacrifice and the grain offering.
 On the wing of detestable things the desolator will come and continue until the already decreed destruction is poured out on the desolator."

-- The "Antichrist" is not necessarily one man, but a system or body of men animated by one spirit.
+- While Scripture DOES talk about that "man of perdition" or "prince yet to come" (Daniel 9:26-27), the "Antichrist" is not necessarily just one man, but a system or body of men animated by one spirit.
 There have been many "antichrists" (anyone who is against Messiah Yeshua) in the world over the last two millennia, and so that dubious honor cannot go to just one man.

-- The so-called "seven year tribulation" is a myth, as the Scriptures never suggest the tribulation lasts seven years.
+- The so-called "seven year tribulation" is a myth, as Scripture never suggests the tribulation lasts seven years.
 Man has endured "tribulation" since He was put out of the Garden of Eden - including disease, wars, famine, pestilence, etc. (Yeshua, our Savior, personally endured a Tribulation that resulted in a horrendous death that included humiliation and torture at the hands of spiritually blinded people.
 What would one call that, if not "tribulation"?)

-- The seven year period referred to in the Scriptures starts on the day the "prince yet to come" (referring to some well-known, well-loved world leader at the time) will make a seven-year covenant/peace treaty with Israel (Daniel 9:26-27).
+- The seven year period referred to in Scripture starts on the day the "prince yet to come" (referring to some well-known, well-loved world leader at the time) will make a seven-year covenant/peace treaty with Israel (Daniel 9:26-27).
 This is when the "end times scenario" actually begins to unfold, with the horrendous events that lead to Armageddon starting at the halfway mark (after 3 ½ years) when the "prince" begins to "back-pedal" on his promises to allow the Jews to worship according to Torah.
-Believers will be here through those events because, as the Scriptures reveal, Yeshua does NOT return until the end of those seven years.
+Believers will be here through those events because, as Scripture reveals, Yeshua does NOT return until the end of those seven years.

 Yes, we are in the "end times" and here's why (please read this very carefully!):